Frequently Asked Questions

 What other commitments does Youngset require beside parent-helping?

 As parents in a cooperative preschool, we are responsible for the operation and policies of the school.
-As a result, one parent in each family must serve on a committee or on the board.
-Committee positions vary in the amount of time required and each family can select a job that works best for their interests and schedule.
-Some examples of committee positions include: classroom play-dough maker, classroom supplies shopper, website coordinator, memory book coordinator, and special parties planner.
+As a result, one parent in each family must serve on a committee or on the board (one job per child attending).
+Committee positions vary in the amount of time required and each family can request a job that works best for their interests and schedule.
+Some examples of committee positions include: classroom craft parent, librarian, secretary, fundraising, and special parties planner.

 In addition to parent helping and committee jobs, there are a few additional obligations of members:

-Attend two general membership meetings (held in the evening - one in September and one in February).
-The September general meeting will include a Parent Helping Orientation for new families.
+Attend two general membership meetings (held in the evening - one in August and one in February).
+The August general meeting will include a mandatory Parent Helping Orientation for new families.

-Volunteer for an additional three to six hours of help at the beginning of each semester.
-This could include joining a cleaning party, providing childcare during a board meeting, being a helper during lunch bunch, or being the emergency helper.
+Volunteer for an additional three to six hours of help each semester.
+This could include joining a cleaning party, providing childcare during a board meeting, lunch bunch parent helper, or being the emergency helper.

 Participate by donating or procuring $250 worth of goods or services to auction at our annual auction, the primary school fundraiser, held in early November.